castorini/castor/idf_baseline/docs/idf-baseline.md

 Path of the index

 ```
--config (requiered)
+-config (required)
 ```
 Configuration of this experiment i.e., dev, train, train-all, test etc.

 ```
--output (optional: file path)
+-output (required)
 ```
 Path of the run file to be created

 ```
 -analyze
 ```
-If specified, the scorer uses  `EnglishAnalyzer` for removing stopwords and stemming.
-In addtion to the default list, the analyzer uses NLTK's stopword list obtained from[here](https://gist.github.com/sebleier/554280)
+If specified, the scorer uses  `EnglishAnalyzer` for removing stopwords and performing stemming.
+In addition to the default list, the analyzer uses NLTK's stopword list obtained from[here](https://gist.github.com/sebleier/554280)

-The above command will create a run file in the `trec_eval` format and a qrel file at a location specified by `-output`.

 ### Evaluating the system: